Do you take international students?

 Where are the CRES days held?

-All events take place at Ripon College, Cuddesdon.
+All in person events take place at Ripon College, Cuddesdon.

 Are the CRES days compulsory?